ryanpeh/SmartNUS/docs/UserGuide.md

 <div>

 * **At least** one of the optional fields to find by must be specified.
+* If `KEYWORDS` are specified, they must be specified before any tags and importance.
 * The search is case-insensitive for both keywords and tags (e.g. `math` will match `MaTH`).
 * Only full words will be matched for both keywords and tags (e.g. `CS2100` will not match `CS210`).
 * The following characters `,.?!:;*"()[]{}` which are commonly used to separate words are not considered part of a word or keyword.